5.4: Evaluation of Performance in Clinical Clerkships

 All required clerkships must provide students a formal mid-clerkship assessment of performance.
 Mid-clerkship feedback must be provided early enough to allow a student the opportunity to improve their performance before the end of the clerkship.
 Clerkships must maintain written documentation that mid-rotation feedback has been provided to each student.

 Clerkship Performance Evaluation Appeals

 Students who have questions or concerns about a performance evaluation in a clinical clerkship should contact the Clerkship Director to request a review.
-If a student’s disagreement remains unresolved, the student or their Advising Dean may request a review by the Clerkship Evaluation Committee (CEC) by contacting the CEC chair.
-A written request for a review must be received within eight weeks of the date that the final student performance evaluation was submitted in E*Value in order to be considered.
+If a student’s disagreement remains unresolved, the student may request a review by the Clerkship Evaluation Committee (CEC) by completing the Request for Review form within eight weeks of the date that the final student performance evaluation was submitted in MedHub to be considered.

 The CEC consists of the following members (or their designees) who will participate in each appeal or review: